junxit/us-congress-bills-117/metadata.md

 - 2022-12-20 — Senate amendment agreed to: Amendment SA 6578 agreed to in Senate by Unanimous Consent.
 - 2022-12-20 — Senate amendment proposed (on the floor): Amendment SA 6578 proposed by Senator Heinrich for Senator Moran.
 - 2022-12-20 — Senate amendment submitted
+- 2022-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2022-12-21 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+7939.
+- 2022-12-21 — Message on Senate action sent to the House.
+- 2022-12-21 — Mr. Takano moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H9961-9968)
+- 2022-12-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-22 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 380 - 35 (Roll no. 546). (consideration: CR  H10037-10038; text: 12/21/2022 CR H9961-9966)
+- 2022-12-22 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 380 - 35 (Roll no. 546).(consideration: CR  H10037-10038; text: 12/21/2022 CR H9961-9966)
+- 2022-12-28 — Presented to President.
+- 2022-12-28 — Presented to President.
+- 2023-01-05 — Became Public Law No: 117-333.
+- 2023-01-05 — Became Public Law No: 117-333.
+- 2023-01-05 — Signed by President.
+- 2023-01-05 — Signed by President.